doergestim/Revamped_IntroLabs/IntroClassFiles/Tools/IntroClass/Sysmon/Sysmon.md

  <pre>TrustMe.exe</pre>

-Back at your Kali terminal, you should have a metasploit session!
+Back at your Linux terminal, you should have a metasploit session!

 ![](attachments/meterpretersession.png)